-(1) Effective January 1, 2016 the Company adopted the new standard Accounting Standards Update ("ASU") No 2015-03, "Simplifying the Presentation of Debt Issuance Costs", which requires debt issuance costs to be presented as a deduction from the corresponding liability, instead of presenting debt issuance costs as long-term assets on the consolidated balance sheets.
-This standard was retrospectively applied to all periods presented.

-(2) For the definition of calendar days, available days, voyage days and utilization rate, see "Item 5.A - Operating Results".

-(3) Time charter equivalent rate, or TCE rate, is determined by dividing voyage revenues less voyage expenses or time charter equivalent revenue, or TCE revenues, by the number of voyage days during the relevant time period.
-TCE revenues, a non-GAAP measure, provides additional meaningful information in conjunction with voyage revenues, the most directly comparable GAAP measure, because it assists Company management in making decisions regarding the deployment and use of its vessels and in evaluating the Company's financial performance.
-TCE revenues and TCE rate are also standard shipping industry performance measures used primarily to compare period-to-period changes in a shipping company's performance despite changes in the mix of charter types (i.e., spot charters, time charters and bareboat charters) under which the vessels may be employed between the periods (see also "Item 5.A - Operating Results").
+- (1) Effective January 1, 2017 the Company has adopted of the Accounting Standards Update ("ASU") 2016-18, "Statement of Cash Flows: Restricted Cash", which requires that a statement of cash flows explains the change during the period in the total of cash, cash equivalents and amounts generally described as restricted cash or restricted cash equivalents.
+Therefore, amounts generally described as restricted cash and restricted cash equivalents should be included with cash and cash equivalents when reconciling the beginning of period and end of period total amounts shown on the statement of cash flows.
+This presentation was retrospectively applied to all periods presented. - (2) For the definition of calendar days, available days, voyage days and utilization rate, see "Item 5.A Operating Results". - (3) Time charter equivalent rate, or TCE rate, is determined by dividing voyage revenues less voyage expenses or time charter equivalent revenue, or TCE revenues, by the number of voyage days during the relevant time period.
+TCE revenues, a non-GAAP measure, provides additional meaningful information in conjunction with voyage revenues, the most directly comparable GAAP measure, because it assists Company management in making decisions regarding the deployment and use of its vessels and because the Company believes that it provides useful information to investors regarding the Company's financial performance.
+TCE revenues and TCE rate are also standard shipping industry performance measures used primarily to compare period-to-period changes in a shipping company's performance despite changes in the mix of charter types (i.e., spot charters, time charters and bareboat charters) under which the vessels may be employed between the periods (see also "Item 5.A Operating Results").
+Our definition of TCE revenues and TCE may not be comparable to that used by other companies in the shipping industry. - (4) We define voyage days as the total number of days in a period during which each vessel in our fleet was in our possession net of commercial and operational off-hire days.
+We use voyage days to measure the number of days in a period during which vessels actually generate revenues.
+This definition has been revised starting from April 1, 2017 to include in voyage days, those days the vessel is sailing for repositioning purposes; all previous periods' voyage days have been adjusted accordingly.